oprogramador/sort-any/README.md

 ```

 Rules for sorting:
-- the most important is the type (from the smallest to the biggest):
+- the most important is the type (from the smallest to the largest):
   - undefined
   - null
   - boolean